-Since this class will be taught asynchronously online, students are responsible for keeping up with course content and assignments each week.
-Students are also responsible for paying attention to open and close dates and assignment due dates, read assigned materials, watch lecture videos, and prepare all components of the course.
+You will be responsible for keeping up with course content and assignments each week and for attending classes, and for watching any assigned video lecture material.
+Pay attention to open and close dates, and to assignment due dates, read material and watch lecture videos and prepare for discussion when we are meeting for class.
+Class attendance will be recorded and absences will impact your participation score.